barrieca/KRR_Project/README.md

 of the horn clauses for the predicates and relations can be found in `knowledge/Video_Game_Rules.krf`.

 ### Communication between Python and Companions
-The user interface is implemented using the Django python framework.
-A web development model-view-controller design template, where user interactions are performed from the html front-end, and the application logic is performed in the python back-end.
-This python back-end communicates with Companions via a Pythonian agent.
+The user interface is implemented using the Django python framework, a web development model-view-controller design template where user interactions are performed from the html front-end, and the application logic is performed in the python back-end.
+We extended this python back-end using a Pythonion agent daemon, which acts as a communication medium between the front-end interface that the user sees, and the reasoning and knowledge storage done in Companions.
 To query the knowledge base, a user's action in the html front-end will trigger a python back-end call to the Pythonian agent, which will sumbit an "ask" request to Companions.
-Because this request is asynchronous, the agent is programmed to block until the Companions responds with a result.
+Because this request is asynchronous, the agent is programmed to block until Companions responds with a result.
 Insertion of new knowledge into Companions is done in a similar way, but without the need to wait for a response.

 ### Reasoning

 We decided to use both analogical retrieval and case-based reasoning for our recommendations.
-Before we used Companions built in analogical reasoning, we decided to do some pre-filtering on the games.
+Before we used Companions' built in analogical reasoning, we decided to do some pre-filtering on the games.
 We incorporated pre-existing domain knowledge, we determined that the recommended games should share at least one genre with one of the games the user provided for comparison.

-We noted that for user friendliness, the entire reasoning process must happen without the user having to interact with system more than for providing previously played games, and feedback on the results.
+We noted that for user friendliness, the entire reasoning process must happen without the user having to interact with the system more than for providing previously played games, and feedback on the results.

 The reasoning process began with the user providing three games they had played in the past and enjoyed, with each game having at least one corresponding aspect that the user really liked about the game (e.g. art, gameplay, story).
 For each of these games, we dynamically created corresponding case libraries and added them as facts in Companions.
 This task proved to be an involved process, as Companions didn't always correctly store the case libraries as case libraries after they were stored.
-We got it to work the way we wanted it, but if Companions don't store the case libraries correctly, our system doesn't work.
+We got it to work the way we wanted it, but if Companions doesn't store the case libraries correctly, our system doesn't work.
 We have run into the same issue with storing facts in Companions, with the same result that our system doesn't run.
 Only after we had inserted these libraries and all corresponding facts into Companions could the system proceed to the analogical retrieval.